MF-Jiang/Handwritten-Digit-Recognition/README.md

 # MNIST Handwritten Digit Recognition

-This project uses a Multilayer Perceptron (MLP) neural network to recognize handwritten digits from the MNIST dataset.
+This project uses some machine learning methods to recognize handwritten digits from the MNIST dataset.

 ## Data Sources:
 MNIST digits recognition dataset is one of the most widely used datasets in machine learning.
 It contains 60,000 training samples and 10,000 test samples.
 You can check out the details of the MNIST dataset from the original website http://yann.lecun.com/exdb/mnist/ .